PhilGeek/commonplace_books/extramission.md

 ## *De Quantitate Animae*

 > Sight extends itself outward and through the eyes darts forth far in every possible direction to light up what we see.
-Hence it happens that it sees rather in the palce where the onject seen is present, not in the place from which it goes out to see.
+Hence it happens that it sees rather in the place where the object seen is present, not in the place from which it goes out to see.

 (*De quantitate animae* 23 43; Joseph M. Colleran, C.SS.R, Ph.D., *St Augustine, The Greatness of the Soul, The Teacher, New York, NY: The Newman Press, 1950, 66)

 Cited by Gerrard O'Daly, *Augustine's Philosophy of Mind, Berkeley and Los Angeles: University of California Press, 1987 82, 83 as an instance of extramission.
-However, this occurs in a passage where A is arguing that the sens organ can be affected where it is not, but O'Daly uses the need for contact to argue for the attribution of extramission.
+However, this occurs i n a passage where Augustine is arguing that the sense organ can be affected where it is not, but O'Daly uses the need for contact to argue for the attribution of extramission.
 Second, nothing in the passage requires an extramissionist metaphysics.
 It might just as well be a fine description of directing visual attention outwards.

 ## *De Genesi ad litteram libri duodecim*